 - Current assets are important as they are used to pay short-term business obligations.

-This has been a guide to Is Account Receivable a Current Asset.
+This article has been a guide to Is Account Receivable, a Current Asset.
 Here we discuss examples along with step by step explanations.
 You can learn more about accounting from the following articles –